jlr7245/studygroup-lecturesandnotes/lecture-notes/001-web-type-101/web-type-101.md

     - The concept of the font stack
     - Serif, sans-serif, cursive, fantasy, monospace
     - Letter-spacing
-    - Large fonts in featured places
-    - Type and imagery
+    - Scale
 3. What *is* typogrpahy, anyway?
 4. Type Choice 101
+    - Why the grid?
     - Choosing typefaces and using them judiciously (mixing serif and sans-serif)
     - Font pairing
     - How to match serifs and sans-serifs
     - When to use decorative fonts & how to choose them judiciously
 5. Some typography examples
-    - Healthify vs Northport Nutrition (voice)
+    - Healthify vs Northport Nutrition vs Bowery Farming (voice)

 ## What is typography?